avantifellows/plio-backend/docs/DEPLOYMENT.md

    14. Review and create service.
 10. Next, go to your GitHub repository and create a new environment from settings tab.
     1. Name the environment as `Staging`.
-    2. Make sure you have added the following GitHub secrets.
+    2. Make sure you have added the following GitHub secrets on repository level.
 If not, add these as your environment secrets.
        - AWS_ACCESS_KEY_ID
        - AWS_SECRET_ACCESS_KEY
        - AWS_REGION
-11. Once done, make some changes to the code so that the GitHub workflow `deploy_to_ecr_staging.yml` gets triggered.
+11. Once done, make some changes to the code so that the GitHub workflow `deploy_to_ecs_staging.yml` gets triggered.

 #### Production